raine/tmux-file-picker/README.md

 # Use -g flag to show paths relative to git root
 bind C-g display-popup -E "tmux-file-picker -g"

+# Use --directories to select directories instead of files
+bind C-d display-popup -E "tmux-file-picker --directories"

 # Use --zoxide to select from your frecent directories first
 bind C-z display-popup -E "tmux-file-picker --zoxide"